-- Stop request sign (in front destination sign door) illuminates.
+- Stop request sign illuminates.
 The sign extinguishes when the system is reset. - Stop Request indicator illuminates and remains illuminated until the system is reset. - A chime sounds once when the stop request cord is used.
 A different tone sounds if the wheelchair push button is used.